Lightpower/fars/README.md

   fields: [:id, :name, :updated_at], # array of needed fields
   scope: current_user, # user or ability, can be used in serializer meta method
   add_metadata: true, # add or not item metadata, default is true if serializer respond_to? :meta
-  serializer: "ExtendCustomerSerializer", # custom model serializer class
+  serializer: "ExtendedCustomerSerializer", # custom model serializer class
   class_name: "Client", # item model class (can construct serializer class name from it), useful for array of objects
   metadata: { limit: 10, offset: 50 }, # collection metadata (:root_key cannot be omitted)
   params: { format: 'long' } # any parameters, can be accessed in serializes class